Stochastic Quantum Spiking Neural Networks with Quantum Memory and Local Learning: Abstract

 \section{Abstract}

-{Neuromorphic and quantum computing have recently emerged as promising paradigms for advancing artificial intelligence, each offering complementary strengths.
-Neuromorphic systems built on spiking neurons excel at processing time-series data efficiently through sparse, event-driven computation, consuming energy only upon input events.
-Quantum computing, on the other hand, leverages superposition and entanglement to explore feature spaces that are exponentially large in the number of qubits.
+Neuromorphic and quantum computing have recently emerged as promising paradigms for advancing artificial intelligence, each offering complementary strengths.
+Neuromorphic systems built on spiking neurons excel at processing time series data efficiently through sparse, event-driven computation, consuming energy only upon input events.
+Quantum computing, on the other hand, operates on state spaces that grow exponentially in dimension with the number of qubits --- as a consequence of tensor-product composition --- with quantum states admitting superposition across basis states and entanglement between subsystems.
 Hybrid approaches combining these paradigms have begun to show potential, but existing quantum spiking models have important limitations.
-Notably, prior quantum spiking neuron implementations rely on classical memory mechanisms on single qubits, requiring repeated measurements to estimate firing probabilities, and they use conventional backpropagation on classical simulators for training.
-Here we propose a stochastic quantum spiking (SQS) neuron model that addresses these challenges.
-The SQS neuron uses multi-qubit quantum circuits to realize a spiking unit with internal quantum memory, enabling event-driven probabilistic spike generation in a single shot.
-Furthermore, we outline how networks of SQS neurons---dubbed SQS neural networks (SQSNNs)---can be trained via a hardware-friendly local learning rule, eliminating the need for global classical backpropagation.
-The proposed SQSNN model fuses the time-series efficiency of neuromorphic computing with the exponentially large inner state space of quantum computing, paving the way for quantum spiking neural networks that are modular, scalable, and trainable on quantum hardware.}
+Notably, they implement classical memory mechanisms on single qubits, requiring repeated measurements to estimate firing probabilities, while relying on conventional backpropagation for training.
+In this paper, we propose a novel stochastic quantum spiking (SQS) neuron model that addresses these challenges.
+The SQS neuron uses multi-qubit quantum circuits to realize a spiking unit with internal quantum memory, enabling event-driven probabilistic spike generation in a single shot during inference.
+Furthermore, we study networks of SQS neurons, dubbed SQS neural networks (SQSNN), and demonstrate that they can be trained via a hardware-friendly local learning rule, eliminating the need for global classical backpropagation.
+The proposed SQSNN model is shown via experiments with both conventional and neuromorphic datasets to improve over previous quantum spiking neural networks, as well as over classical counterparts, when fixing the overall number of trainable parameters, highlighting its potential for event-driven applications such as neuromorphic integrated sensing and communications (N-ISAC).